 The above objectives, where relevant, have been addressed and endorsed by the proposal which will retain public access along the ocean frontage.
-The proposed works will take place within existing built upon areas and will not adversely impact upon access, public or private view to the foreshore.

 Preservation of trees or vegetation

 (1) The objective of this clause is to preserve the amenity of the area, including biodiversity values, through the preservation of trees and other vegetation.